Cornea & Conjunctiva page heroCornea & Conjunctiva page hero

 cured?

-Allergic constitution itself is hard to change, but
+The allergy itself is hard to eliminate,

-with appropriate medication and lifestyle management,
+but medication and lifestyle care

-the white of my eye — is it dangerous?
+Sudden blood on the white of my eye — is it dangerous?

-an accurate examination is needed.
+or recurs, an examination is needed.